Responsible Supply Chain | ESG | Lam Research

 Responsible Supply Chain

-At Lam, propelling technology forward goes hand in hand with cultivating a responsible supply chain that reflects our Core Values.
-We aspire to hold ourselves and our suppliers accountable for conducting business responsibly and ethically with regard to human rights, environmental impact, supplier diversity, and mineral sourcing.
-This work is integral to our overall business strategy—making Lam’s entire value chain more competitive and resilient.
+At Lam, propelling technology forward goes hand in hand with cultivating a responsible supply chain that supports our business, as well as our values and social and environmental ambitions.
+We aspire to hold ourselves and our suppliers accountable for conducting business responsibly and ethically.
+This is integral to our overall business strategy—making Lam’s value chain more competitive and resilient.

 Focus areas